Badan Singh: Architecture

-Badan Singh Yadav had some aesthetic sense and a taste for architecture too, which is testified by the remains of his numerous buildings and garden-palaces.
+Badan Singh Jat had some aesthetic sense and a taste for architecture too, which is testified by the remains of his numerous buildings and garden-palaces.
 He beautified the fort of Deeg with handsome palaces, which are known as the Purana Mahal.

 At Weir in the Bayana district, he planted within the fort a large garden with a beautiful house and reservoirs in the centre, now called Phul-bari.

-He also built palaces at Kamar as well Sahar, which are now in ruin, and dedicated a temple at Brindaban, known by the poetic name of Dhir Samir.
+He also built palaces at Kamar as well as at Sahar, which are now in ruin, and dedicated a temple at Brindaban, known by the poetic name of Dhir Samir.

 Badan Singh lived to a ripe old age, which he spent in happy retirement at Sahar, leaving the management of his State to his most capable son Suraj Mal.
-He died on the 21 May 1755 under the usual suspicion of being poisoned, though there was no imaginable ground for it.
+He died on 21 May 1755 with the usual suspicion of him being poisoned, though there were no imaginable grounds for this.

-Muhkam's downfall
+Raja Muhkam Singh's downfall

-Muhkam was forced to retreat from the fort of Thun after being attacked by Jai Singh's army.
-On 7-8th November 1722 Muhkam fled to Jodhpur, a Mughal army was sent to chase him, however he was saved by the Maharaja of Jodhpur.
-Badan Singh was thus made the Thakur of Bharatpur by Jai Singh.
+After the death of Rao Churaman Singh, his successor Raja Muhkam Singh became unpopular among the Sinsinwar clan.
+In 1722, he was challenged by Badan Singh(cousin), the chief of Deeg.
+A joint military campaign led by Jai Singh II of Jaipur and Badan Singh forced Muhkam Singh to abandon the fort of Thun in November 1722.
+Muhkam fled to Jodhpur, where he secured the protection of the Maharaja of Jodhpur by paying for his defense.
+Although the Mughals sent a force to capture him, the Maharaja of Jodhpur intervened and safeguarded Muhkam.
+Following this, Jai Singh II formally recognized Badan Singh as the 'Thakur of Bharatpur'.

+— Jadunath Sarkar and Raghubir Sinh, A History of Jaipur: c.
+1503–1938, Orient Longman, 1984, pp. 170–171.